elan-L/Self-Code-Library/funtions.md

+## ignore ViewBinding

+> Now, there might be a case where you wan to ignore the view binding feature so you can go ahead and add the following code ```tools:viewBindingIgnore=true```  to you XML files

+## differences from findViewById

+> 1. null safety
+> 2. Type safety; no class cast exception

 # Hide keyboard when press Enter

 It's a bit of cumbersome to hide the keyboard manually sometime, we hope that the keyboard automatically hide itself after the Enter key is pressed